TheNetworkGuy/netbox-zabbix-sync/tests/functional/README.md

 the only way to reach.
 Per-test devices come from the `device_factory` fixture and per-test VMs from `vm_factory`.

+It then seeds a second layer that nothing strictly requires: a nested region (`Europe` → `Netherlands`) above the site, a site group, a tenant and its group, a platform, and the custom fields a NetBox instance grows on its own — `environment` (select), `compliance_frameworks` (multiselect), `monitoring_enabled`, `maintenance_window`, `service_owner` (an object field pointing at a tenant), `support_expiry` and `documentation_url`.
+The point is shape, not decoration:

+- The sync fetches **every** text, object and select custom field on a device before syncing anything (`core.py:283`) and validates the hostgroup format against the names it finds.
+An instance whose only custom fields are the two the sync owns is a case no real user is in.
+- The three ways NetBox serialises a custom field value — a bare string, a *list* of them for a multiselect, and a nested object — are then all present on every device the suite syncs, which is what `cf_to_string` (`tools.py:102`) exists to flatten.
+- `region`, `site_group`, `tenant` and `tenant_group` are all valid hostgroup format segments, and `traverse_regions` / `traverse_site_groups` walk the
+  ancestry of the first two.
+A site hanging off nothing leaves that unreachable from the seeded device.

+`environment` and `monitoring_enabled` carry NetBox defaults, so every device and VM the factories create comes out with them populated.
+Nothing is marked required — a required custom field would make every device creation in the suite fail.

 Both factories allocate a unique IP by default, out of `10.128/9`, which is kept clear of every hard-coded address in the suite.
 Pass `address=` only when the test asserts on the value; NetBox rejects a duplicate address globally, so a